kitttn/temptest/Flashing-images.md

-This page describes how to load firmware images into external flash memory (bridge's SPIROM) or internal flash memory (SVC).
+This page describes how to load firmware images into flash memory.

+There are 3 supported scenarios:
+* SPIROM for a bridge ASIC
+* internal flash for SVC on BDB
+* internal flash for SVC on endo

-####Load firmware image into external flash (bridge's SPIROM)
+####Load firmware image to SPIROM

 Run :